4dn-dcic/fish_omics_format/docs/source/intro.rst

 #. **Supplementary Spot properties** such as:

 	* Quality metrics.
-	* The underlying primary localization data
+	* The underlying primary localization data.
 	* Physical coordinates placing the Spot/Trace in the context of cellular space.

 #.
 The results of multiplexed `RNA-FISH <https://doi.org/10.1073/pnas.1912459116>`_ experiments